Emmacharleswilson/fab-fitness/README.md

 ## **Credits**

 **Product Images / Names / Descriptions**
-- All the content relating to the products all came from the Bo+Tee and Gio websitea.
+- All the content relating to the products all came from the Bo+Tee and Gio websites.
 - [Bo+Tee](https://boandtee.com/)
     - This project is made solely for educational purposes.
 There is no financial gain from the project.
 - [Gio](https://goi.com/en-gb)